 In the Originating Locations and Routing Policies section, click Add.
 From the Originating Locations and Routing Policy List that appears (not shown), select the appropriate originating Location for use in the match criteria.
-Note that for the compliance test, the Originating Location of -ALL- was used.
 Lastly, select the Routing Policy from the list that will be used to route all calls that match the specified criteria.
 Click Select.